 The Associate in Science in Early Childhood Education for Transfer is intended for students who plan to complete a bachelor's degree in early childhood education or a related major at a CSU campus.
-Students completing this degree are guaranteed admission to the CSU system with junior status, but not to a particular campus or major.
-Students transferring to a CSU campus that does accept this degree will be required to complete no more than 60 units after transfer to earn a bachelor's degree.

 Students who complete an Associate Degree for Transfer (AA-T or AS-T) will receive priority admission with junior status to the California State University System and priority admission consideration to their local CSU campus or to a program that is deemed similar to their community college major.
 This priority does not guarantee admission to specific majors or campuses.
 Students should consult with a counselor for more information on specific university major admission and transfer requirements.